 - 1 white wine stock pot

 - 2 teaspoons Italian herbs

 - Preheat the oven to 200°C fan.

-- In a roasting tin add the cherry tomatoes, bell pepper, courgette and 1 teaspoon of the Italian rub, season with salt and pepper and spray either a little frylight or syn a few squirts of oil (oil works much better with this but if you don’t want the syns just use frylight).
+- In a roasting tin add the cherry tomatoes, bell pepper, courgette and 1 teaspoon of the Italian herbs, season with salt and pepper and spray either a little frylight or a few squirts of oil (oil works much better but use frylight if you prefer).
 Roast for 20 – 25 minutes.